Region:

 How does the CA free-shipping threshold compare?

 SwissChems: USD $300+ for free shipping — roughly CAD $420+.
-Polar Peptides: free shipping over CAD $150 domestic.
+Polar Peptides: free shipping over CAD $300 domestic.
 Peptide Warehouse: free shipping over CAD $100 domestic.
-For CA buyers ordering smaller batches under USD $300, SwissChems' shipping fee + GST/HST + brokerage adds materially to total cost while domestic vendors ship in CAD with no customs friction.
+For CA buyers ordering smaller batches, SwissChems' shipping fee + GST/HST + brokerage adds materially to total cost while domestic vendors ship in CAD with no customs friction.
+Peptide Warehouse's CAD $100 threshold is the lowest of the three.
 This is one of the structural reasons Polar Peptides and Peptide Warehouse are the CA recommendations.

 More from this region.